spicytelescope/Taltech-ML-EB-Themal-Sensor/README.md

 The model is fully customizable by changing the lines in the `config.py` file !
 Suit yourself.

-Also, you can automatically tune the hyper-parameters by running the `tune_parameters.py` file.# Taltech-ML-EB-Themal-Sensor
+Also, you can automatically tune the hyper-parameters by running the `tune_parameters.py` file.